 After these things God tested Abraham and said to him, “Abraham!”
 And he said, “Here I am.”
 Genesis 22:1

 I’ve spoken with three women, just this week, who believe God is testing them.
 He’s led each of them into the wilderness and the pain and pressure seem unbearable.
 Whether I am a new Christian or a seasoned believer, a time of testing challenges my view of God and how He loves His children.
 How can He say that I am the apple of His eye yet test me with pain?
-Can it really be that the resulting faith is so valuable to both of us that the testing is really a loving act, not a cruel one?
+Can it really be that the resulting faith is so valuable that the testing is really a loving act, not a cruel one?

 Lord, I want You to speak to me through this story.
 Only Your voice, Lord.
 Reveal Yourself and give me the treasures of the darkness.
 Amen